carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 ..
 TODO
    Update when implementation complete.

-   Support more relaxed OpenCL memory model to be controled by environment component of target triple.
+   Support more relaxed OpenCL memory model to be controlled by environment component of target triple.

 The AMDGPU backend supports the memory synchronization scopes specified in